azagoruyko/vptools/README.md

 3. Run vptools.py in Maya via execfile("c:/vptools/vptools.py")

 Press tab to browse available widgets.
+$NAMESPACE can be used in widget's scripts.
+It's substituted with a currently selected node's namespace.

 Overlays are used to make widgets visible in a viewport.
 It's just a Qt graphics view widget with a transparency set.
 No magic.
 Callbacks are installed to show and hide widgets when it's necessary.